JetBrains/intellij-sdk-docs/basics/indexing_and_psi_stubs/file_based_indexes.md

 * `getAllKeys()` and `processAllKeys()` allow obtaining the list of all keys found in files, which are a part of the specified project.

-> **NOTE** The returned data is guaranteed to contain all keys found in up-to-date project content and include additional keys not currently located in the project.
+> **NOTE** The returned data is guaranteed to contain all keys found in up-to-date project content, but may also include additional keys not currently found in the project.

 * `getValues()` allows to get all values associated with a specific key but not the files in which they were found.
 * `getContainingFiles()` allows collecting all files in which a particular key was encountered.